 Reversing the long term decline of the natural environment is a complex challenge.
-We are generating new thinking and building powerful new alliances to support political leadership that will restore Britain’s natural environment for the future.
+We are generating new thinking and building powerful new alliances to support political leadership for nature's recovery.

 Agriculture is under increasing pressure to maximise production, whilst reducing its environmental impact and eliminating dependence on public subsidy.
 Many farming businesses are operating at the limit of their profitability, often to the detriment of soil health, water quality and biodiversity.
 Farmers are in a unique position to restore and protect the natural environment, but there is no commercial basis for the provision of natural services from farmland.

 In partnership with the National Trust, we have developed a Natural Infrastructure Scheme (NIS) to lever private money for positive environmental land management.
 The mechanism was first proposed as a way to deliver ‘slow, clean water’ in places where consortia of farmers and land managers could reduce flood risks or improve water quality by changing the management of their land.
 Our final report, New routes to decarbonise land use, investigated how the scheme could also be used to achieve land based carbon reductions.

 Food and Nature Task ForceIn partnership with Nestlé, Co-op, Sainsbury’s and Tesco

 The UK's food production industry, including farmers, caterers and supermarkets, is worth over £100 billion a year to the UK economy.
 However, environmental degradation threatens to undermine the industry while new trading relationships and farm support post-Brexit could reshape the sector.

 These challenges need a comprehensive response.
 Government action will be needed to reverse environmental decline, but long term solutions also require collaboration between farmers, food manufacturers, retailers and NGOs.